Abdeljalil-Bouchfar/CPP-Modules/README.md

 ## Pointers to member functions

- In C++, a pointer to a member function is a special type ofpointer that can be used to call a member function on an object ofa specific class.
-A pointer to a member function is declared byspecifying the class name, followed by the scope resolutionoperator (::), followed by the keyword "function", followed by thefunction's return type, followed by the function's name, andfinally a pointer operator (*).
+ In C++, a pointer to a member function is a special type of pointer that can be used to call a member function on an object of a specific class.
+A pointer to a member function is declared by specifying the class name, followed by the scope resolutionoperator (::), followed by the keyword "function", followed by thefunction's return type, followed by the function's name, and finally a pointer operator (*).

  Here's an example of declaring a pointer to a member function: